 All you need to set up a demo account is an email address, but to open a live trading account, you are required to share a greater amount of personal information.
 This is so that brokers can comply with Know Your Client (KYC) rules set out by the regulators.
 Questions on topics such as your investment aims and experience can actually help you formulate your ideas.
 Being asked the questions is a sign you’re registering with a trustworthy broker.

 Once you’ve completed the onboarding process, it’s just a case of transferring funds to your new online account.
-Most brokers offer a variety of ways of doing this, including bank transfer and debit and credit card.
+Most brokers offer a variety of ways of doing this, including bank transfers and debit and credit cards.
 If you’re in a hurry to buy Uber shares, it’s worth checking the processing time of each of the different payment methods.
 Some are instant, but some can take several days.

 Once your account is set up and funded, you’re ready to trade.
 You’ll be able to locate the market in Uber shares using the ‘stock search’ function, which will take you to the trading dashboard for that stock.
 This is where you’ll also find price charts and news reports and will have a last chance to check the market before entering the number of shares you want to buy.

 Before you click the ‘buy’ button, it’s worth considering using Stop Loss and Take Profit orders.
-These risk-management instructions allow you to build into the system automated instructions to sell some or all of your positions if price reaches a certain level.
-If price moves against you, Stop Losses will close out the position to limit the risk of further losses.
-If price goes in your favour, Take Profits orders can be used to lock in the gains.
+These risk-management instructions allow you to build into the system automated instructions to sell some or all of your positions if the price reaches a certain level.
+If the price moves against you, Stop Losses will close out the position to limit the risk of further losses.
+If the price goes in your favour, Take Profits orders can be used to lock in the gains.
 Both make it possible for you to manage your positions without having to follow the markets 24/7.

 Limit Orders work in a similar way but relate to the entry point of your trade.
 For example, if Uber shares are trading at $52 but you think they might fall back slightly in the near future, you can instruct the system to buy at $50 or $48.
 There’s no guarantee you’ll get filled at those lower levels, but if it does happen, you’d be starting your trading journey from a better position.